Practical, daily services

 CALL US TO REQUEST A SERVICE!
 510-204-9200

-They are especially trained volunteers, some of whom are retired medical professionals who assist members in navigating the complexities of the health care system.
+They are generally trained volunteers, some of whom are retired medical professionals who assist members in navigating the complexities of the health care system.
 They can:

 - Provide transportation to and from medical appointments, door through door in most cases